yannmeinglaw/yannmeinglaw.github.io/_pages/about.md

   - /about.html
 ---

+I am currently an assistant professor in the [Department of Mathematics and Statistics](https://www.csulb.edu/mathematics-statistics) at California State University Long Beach.

-I am currently an [assistant professor-fixed-term](https://directory.natsci.msu.edu/Directory/Profiles/Person/101089?org=44&group=145) in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University.
-I am also a member of the research group of [Prof. Daniel Appelö](https://sites.google.com/msu.edu/danielappelo/about).
+Before joining CSULB, I was an assistant professor-fixed-term in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University and a member of the research group of [Prof. Daniel Appelö](https://sites.google.com/msu.edu/danielappelo/about).

-Before joining MSU, I was a postdoctoral researcher at McGill University in the research group of [Prof. Jean-Christophe Nave](https://www.math.mcgill.ca/jcnave/) in the Department of Mathematics and Statistics.
+Prior to that, I was a postdoctoral researcher at McGill University in the research group of [Prof. Jean-Christophe Nave](https://www.math.mcgill.ca/jcnave/) in the Department of Mathematics and Statistics.

 My research interests focus on numerical methods for PDEs, particularly in computational electromagnetics.
 I am mainly interested in the following topics:
   * High-order methods for embedded boundary and interface problems